TelenorNorway/telenoridplus-integration-guide/TelenorID_Plus_-_userinfo.md

 If updated end-user information is'nt critical for your services and it's more important to reduce dependencies and latency, then you could evaluate to only using the [ID Token](TelenorID_Plus_-_idtokens.md) and ignore this userinfo endpoint.

+**NOTE:** The end-user information made available through this endpoint is only connected to the end-user authentication.
+Please make sure to use the correct API if you would like to retrieve adresses, contact information or other end-user profil information.
+See more information about relevant API's at the [developer portal](https://developer.corp.telenor.no/).

 The endpoint supports ```HTTP GET``` and ```HTTP POST```

 The client must provide the [Access Token](TelenorID_Plus_-_accesstokens.md) as a Authorization bearer token to use this endpoint.